Best Wireless PlayStation 4 Headsets Android Central 2020

 When you're looking for comfort and quality at an affordable price, you'll want to consider the HyperX Cloud Flight.
 It may not be as great all-around as the SteelSeries Arctis 7, but it gives the latter pair of headsets a run for its money.
 The HyperX Cloud Flight sports a detachable microphone, 90-degree rotating ear cups, and an adjustable steel slider for durability.

-HyperX Cloud Flight by far provides the longest battery life on a single charge—boasting up to 30 hours—but there is a caveat.
+HyperX Cloud Flight provides the most extended battery life on a single charge by far—boasting up to 30 hours—but there is a caveat.
 This number is assuming that you don't use its LED lighting.
-If you turn the LEDs completely on, it cuts the battery life to just 13 hours.
+If you turn the LEDs on completely, it cuts the battery life to just 13 hours.
 When the LEDs are on with its breathing effect, you can get roughly 18 hours.

 Its biggest downside is that it only offers stereo audio as opposed to 7.1 surround sound.
 While its audio quality may not be as impressive as a result, it's still good nonetheless.

 - Rotating ear cups

 - Detachable microphone

 - Additional 3.5mm cable included